playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 - `aria-valuemin` — The minimum allowed value in a numerical input
 - `aria-valuemax` — The maximum allowed value of a numerical input

-Additional to `aria` props, [the `role` property](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#roles) allows to tell the browser what an element's intended purpose is, thus changing it's behavior with accessible tech.
+Additional to `aria` props, [the `role` property](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#roles) tells the browser what an element's intended purpose is, thus changing its behavior with accessible tech.
 Again, this is a highly advanced (and often incorrectly deployed) API for complex apps.
 To learn more, [read through Mozilla's ARIA basics article.](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics)

 # Classy CSS {#css}